Helping people with disabilities live independently

-The Susan Mast ALS Foundation owes its name to Susan L Mast, a woman who passed away in 2014 from ALS.
-Born on April 21, 1952 in Pueblo, Colorado, Mast spent most of her early years in Hawaii, where she attended Kilauea High School and Chaminade University and graduated from the University of Hawaii with an RN degree.
-After moving to Michigan in 1966, Mast decided to lead a nursing career supporting dying individuals and their families.
-Mast’s calling led her to become the Executive Director of Faith Hospice of Holland Home.
-Today, Mast is remembered as a proud wife, mother, grandmother, dog owner, MSU Spartan fan, and friend.
+The Susan Mast ALS Foundation owes its name to Susan L Mast, who passed away in 2014 from ALS.
+Born on April 21, 1952 in Pueblo, Colorado, Susan spent most of her early years in Hawaii, where she attended Kilauea High School and Chaminade University and graduated from the University of Hawaii with an RN degree.
+After moving to Michigan in 1966, Susan decided to lead a nursing career supporting dying individuals and their families.
+Susan’s calling led her to become the Executive Director of Faith Hospice of Holland Home.
+Today, Susan is remembered as a proud wife, mother, grandmother, dog owner, MSU Spartan fan, and friend.

 At the Susan Mast ALS Foundation, we are so excited to see what the next chapter of our story looks like.
 As we move forward, though, we do not forget the legacy of those who helped us become who we are today.

 The mission of the Susan Mast ALS Foundation is to provide excellent support to ALS patients, families and caregivers living in West Michigan.
 Our services focus on all areas of need for the regional ALS community.

 The vision of the Susan Mast ALS Foundation is to build a strong foundation to ensure all ALS patients and families have the much-needed support, guidance and resource available to them today and years to come.

 We strive to strengthen and build our relationships with community partners so we can continue our mission of providing excellent support to ALS patients, families and caregivers in all of West Michigan.

 Julie Snelling is the Executive Director of the Susan Mast ALS Foundation.
 She graduated from the University of Michigan with a nursing degree and received her MBA/MSN from Loyola University in Chicago.
 Julie has professional and personal experience with ALS.